HouseElves/kanji_time_public/README.md

 Finished.
 Execution log in practice_sheet.log
 ```

-* **Output files**: Each processed kanji will have its own summary and/or practice sheet PDF in the current directory.
+* **Output files**: Each processed kanji will have its own summary and practice sheet PDF in the current directory.

 ## Build & run Kanji Time from its source code